Articles

 • A reconciliation of labor charges with payroll and labor distribution records.

-It is generally required that contractors keep records for at least three years after the final contract payment.
-Some industries require longer retainment periods, so check yours to be certain.
+Part of government contractor timekeeping is retaining timekeeping records for at least three years after the final contract payment.
+Some industries require longer retention periods, so check yours to be certain.

 Do timesheets have to be submitted daily?

-Yes, timesheets have to be submitted daily because this is considered the best way to ensure the highest accuracy.
+Yes, daily submission is a core DCAA timesheet requirement, since this is considered the best way to ensure the highest accuracy.

 Timesheets submitted at longer intervals (weekly, etc.) are in breach of compliance.